ogauthe/TensorKit.jl/docs/src/man/sectors.md

 Vect[Irrep[ℤ₂ × SU₂]]
 ```
 Note that we also have the specific alias `U₁Space`.
 In fact, for all the common groups we
-have a number of alias, both in ASCII and using Unicode:
+have a number of aliases, both in ASCII and using Unicode:
 ```julia
 # ASCII type aliases
 const ZNSpace{N} = GradedSpace{ZNIrrep{N}, NTuple{N,Int}}